surite/ci/CONTRIBUTING.md

     a.
 My Organizations -> select your own Organization -> Administration -> Project Management -> Create Project, input a customized project name and key(key must be unique in SonaCloud) then create it.

     b.
-Mark down the key name of this Organization in right-up corner, it will be used in Travis CI configuration later.
+Mark down the key of this Organization in right-up corner(not Organization name), it will be used in Travis CI configuration later.

 3. Create Quality Gate